Haunted House Ghost Hunt

-While exploring the archives there are many tales of students, groups of gentlemen and spiritualists investigating haunted homes and ghosts.
+While exploring the archives there are many tales of students, groups of gentlemen and spiritualists ghost hunting in haunted houses, lanes and churches.

 One such house that came to the attention of national newspapers was a “Haunted House” in New Hall Lane, Preston.
 The area has long since been levelled and redeveloped, the likelihood is that where once the house stood, now stands an Aldi superstore or student accommodation.